Skip to content

 Interest only

-As the name suggests, with an interest-only mortgage you only pay the interest on the loan.
-This could mean lower monthly repayments, but it also means that at the end of the mortgage term you’ll still have to pay back what you borrowed.
-You’ll need to have a plan in place to do this when you take out the mortgage – for example, you could pay off the outstanding balance with savings or by selling your property.
+As the name suggests, with an interest-only mortgage you only pay the interest on the loan each month.
+This means lower monthly repayments, but it also means that at the end of the mortgage term you have to pay back the entire amount you originally borrowed (the ‘capital’).
+Interest-only mortgages are often used for buy-to-let properties.

 What are the common fees when applying for a mortgage?

-Find out more about mortgage fees when applying for a mortgage.
+Find out more about mortgage fees.

 Ready to get mortgage advice?